Extended State Space for describing renormalized Fock spaces in QFT: The Mathematical Model

 The state of the system at time $ t $ is described by a Fock space vector

-Note that the term \emph{state} is also often used to describe a map $ \omega $ from the bounded linear operators on $ \sF $ to $ \CCC $ (possibly a mixed state).
-We will only consider pure states $ \omega_{\Psi} $, here, which are projections onto $ \Psi $ and hence uniquely determined by the vector $ \Psi $.
+Note that the term ``state'' is also used to describe a complex-valued map $ \omega $ on the bounded linear operators on $ \sF $ (possibly a mixed state).
+We will only refer to state vectors when using the term ``state ''.